eStep/docker-intro/setup.md

 * VirtualBox

+    Our docker host will be running in the virtualbox and all docker contaiers will be running on this host. `docker-machine` will help us with the setup and talking to this host.

     Even if you have VirtualBox installed try to install the latest version.
     There have been a lot of changes to VB recenlty that make it play better with docker.